MicrosoftDocs/sdk-api/sdk-api-src/content/d3dcommon/ne-d3dcommon-d3d_shader_input_type.md

 ### -field D3D_SIT_UAV_RWTYPED

-The shader resource is a read-and-write buffer.
+The shader resource is a read-and-write buffer or texture.

 ### -field D3D_SIT_STRUCTURED